Article

 • Lidocaine: A numbing agent that provides temporary relief by blocking nerve signals.

-• Capsaicin: Derived from chili peppers, it helps to reduce pain sensation by depleting substance P, a chemical involved in transmitting pain signals.
+• Capsaicin: Derived from chili peppers, it helps to reduce pain sensation by depleting chemicals involved in transmitting pain signals.

-For additional methods and products that can help manage knee pain, look into our articles on topical creams for knee pain and knee arthritis treatment without surgery.
+For additional methods and products that can help manage knee pain, look into our article on knee arthritis treatment without surgery.

 Non-Surgical Treatment Options